discordjs/guide/guide/popular-topics/embeds.md

 ## Attaching images

-You can upload images with your embedded message and use them as source for embed fields that support image urls by constructing a <DocsLink path="class/MessageAttachment" /> from them to send as message option alongside the embed.
+You can upload images with your embedded message and use them as source for embed fields that support image URLs by constructing a <DocsLink path="class/MessageAttachment" /> from them to send as message option alongside the embed.
 The attachment parameter takes a BufferResolvable or Stream including the URL to an external image.

 You can then reference and use the images inside the embed itself with `attachment://fileName.extension`.